 A better investment of your time and money is probably epoxy.
 Epoxy costs more than paint and the surface of your garage floor will have to be prepared to ensure a quality finish.
 Properly applied epoxy will give your garage a showroom-like finish, a greater amount of protection, and will be significantly more durable than paint.
 Because of the need for surface preparation, epoxy is a great idea for new garages.
 The potent chemical composition of epoxy requires safe ventilation and a multistage application process.
 Plus, you’ll need to make sure your garage doesn’t get wet if slipping is a concern.

-Need to find a pro for your Garage Floor Coating?Find Pros
+Ready to start your Garage Floor Coating?Find Pros

 Tile and Permanent Garage Floor Coverings